Indianapolis’ Premier Memory Care Solution

 • Speak slowly and clearly, using simple words and short sentences.

-• Avoid interrupting or correcting; instead, let them take their time.
+• Avoid interrupting; let them finish their thoughts.

-• Use a warm tone and reassuring body language to convey positivity.
+• Use a warm tone and positive body language.

 3. Use Non-Verbal Cues

-• Smile, nod, or gently touch their hand to reinforce understanding.
+• Smile, nod, or hold their hand to reinforce understanding.

-• Gesture or point to objects when words fail.
+• Gesture or point when words are not enough.

 4. Ask Simple Questions

-• Use yes-or-no or multiple-choice questions rather than open-ended ones.
-For example, “Would you like tea or coffee?” instead of “What do you want to drink?”
+Use yes-or-no or multiple-choice questions instead of open-ended ones.
+For example, ask, “Would you like tea or coffee?” rather than “What would you like to drink?”

 5. Focus on the Present

-• Avoid asking about recent events they may not recall, which could cause frustration or anxiety.
+• Avoid pressing for recent memories, which could cause anxiety.

 6. Validate Their Feelings

-• For example, if they say they want to “go home,” instead of explaining why they can’t, respond with, “Tell me about your home.
+• If they express wanting to “go home,” respond with curiosity: “Tell me about your home.
 What do you like most about it?”

 7. Use Memory Aids

-• Keep photos, familiar objects, and written labels around to spark recognition and support communication.
+• Place photos, familiar items, and labels around to spark recognition.

 How Story Cottage Supports Communication